MattisLind/alfaskop_emu/Utils/SDLCBridge/README.md

-## SDLC

-Next step would be to understand a bit more on how to communicate with the Informer 213.
-It does SDLC over regular V.24/ V.28 line.
-The intention is to code a small STM32F103 bluepill to do SDLC encoding / decoding.

-I had an exchange of with an [expert in SAN / SDLC / VTAM](http://www.lightlink.com/mhp/3705/) which gave these comments:

-> As for running SNA over SDLC, I don't think there's anything special - I believe the SNA data is sent in SDLC "I" frames.
-I'd expect
-> that a SNRM followed by an ACTPU should get some sort of response out of the controller.
-In writing the SDLC driver the only tricky
-> part I remember would be the proper setting of the P/F (poll/final) bit.
-I don't remember the specific rules.
-The exception to the
-> "everything is an I frame" rule would apply in the case of XID, which was used in the switched (dialup) case.
-The IDNUM/IDBLK fields
-> in the SDLC XID were used by NCP to generate a request-contact (REQCONT) request which was part of the VTAM dial protocol.

-> if you do send a SNRM make sure you get a UA in reply.
-Then exchange a few RR (receiver ready) SDLC frames prior to attempting the ACTPU...

-> This starts to get at the heart of what the "boundary function" really means.
-In the real world the NCP would not send the SNRM until
-> first having received the CONTACT request from VTAM.
-When UA is received the link immediately enters normal response mode and normal
-> polling commences.
-Meanwhile the receipt of the UA also causes NCP to send the CONTACTED request to VTAM which in turn eventually
-> sends ACTPU.
-It is probably not an error to send the ACTPU right on the heels of the UA but that might tempt the timing bugs to make
-> an appearance   [in comm3705 at present, the CONTACTED is sent much sooner].

-> Another function not done in comm3705.c but might be added would be proper modem lead control (for DTR and DSR) conditioned on the
-> ACTLINK and DACTLINK functions...

-So the basic idea is to do some rudimentary testing using the STM32 sending a SNRM message, waiting for the UA frame acknowledgment and thensend an ACTPU to activate the PU inside the terminal (i.e. the 3274).

 ## SNA message trace
 This is a trace from MVS startup to shutdown including a logon and then issuing a shutdown command from the terminal.